 If you don’t have private health insurance, and you’re not covered by Medicare you will have to pay.

-If you do have private health insurance, most Medibank hospital policies for visitors will pay a benefit towards the costs of seeing a GP.
+If you do have private health insurance, most Medibank Overseas Health Covers for visitors will pay a benefit towards the costs of seeing a GP.
 When a GP charges more than the Medical Benefits Schedule (MBS) fee (the set government fee), you will be left with an out-of-pocket expense.
 To minimise any out-of-pocket expense, attend a bulk billing clinic (which is a clinic where the GPs charge the MBS fee) and always ask about any potential “out-of-pocket expenses” before your appointment.
 Out-of-pocket expenses are the difference between what you pay, and what your insurance will pay for.

 When you’re treated in hospital by a doctor, surgeon or anaesthetist (specialist), the set fee is called the Medicare Benefits Schedule (MBS) fee.
 Some Medibank covers pay more than the MBS fee.
 But if the specialist chooses to charge above the amount we pay then you will have to pay the difference, an out-of-pocket expense.

 And it’s worth knowing that if you visit a Members’ Choice hospital you will generally get better value for money compared to a non-Members’ Choice private hospital (as long as the service you receive is covered by our agreement with the hospital and is included in your cover).